bentoml/gallery/transformers/pretrained/README.md

     </p>
 </div>

-We are going to use [`j-hartmann/emotion-english-distilroberta-base`](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) and serve it under `/predict`
+We are going to use [`j-hartmann/emotion-english-distilroberta-base`](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) and serve it with BentoML.

 ### Instruction